andyburri/pandoc-typst-template/examples/bibliography/document.md

 Some more text here referencing to [@doe2023example] and [@smith2024handbook].
 `#lorem(65)`{=typst}

-As Brown [@brown2025online] once said, the future of documentation is in typst.
+As Brown [@brown2025online] once said, the future of documentation is in Typst.

 `#bibliography("bibliography.bib", title: "References")`{=typst}